srubel19065/IaC/Ansible/ansible.md

 1. `sudo nano <playbook-name>`
 2. We need to give it commands:
    1. `---`  this is at the beginning and shows interpreter that it is a yaml file
-   2. `- hosts: <where>`
-   3. `gather_facts: yes` - shows logs, this is optional and isnt needed
+   2. `gather_facts: yes` - shows logs, this is optional and isnt needed
-   4. `become: true` - this gives sudo permissions
+   3. `become: true` - this gives sudo permissions
-   5. `tasks:` - everything after this is the instructions for each task that is specified
+   4. `tasks:` - everything after this is the instructions for each task that is specified
 3. Indentation matters

 #### nginx playbook